Booking your trip to Disneyland

 • Make sure, if you are going in the summer months, that there’s an outdoor pool.
 We aim to get into the hotel between 4-6.
 That gives the kids (and the driver) a chance to reset and get all that energy out.

 • Don’t shy away from driving if you have young children.
-We recently drove with our two year old and 3 month old, and just loved it.
+We drove in 2017 with our two year old and 3 month old, and just loved it.
 We came prepared with things to entertain our two year old, and drove long stretches during nap time.
-For example, after lunch, once a half hour had passed, both boys would be asleep.
-They would then stay asleep for about two hours.
-We then found that we could drive for anywhere from a half hour more, to an hour more before they needed a break from the car (bladder willing).
-Just like that, half of the driving for the day was done.
-This isn’t even including the driving in the morning (we left the hotel around 8-9 am).

 HOTELS: